Arnab213-max/regiser/README.md

 There are several ways of editing your application.

-**Use Lovable**
+**Use my project**

-Simply visit the [Lovable Project](https://lovable.dev/projects/c9602ec9-7f27-45eb-9c9d-8dda71c22afc) and start prompting.
+Simply vis to my Project](https://lovable.dev/projects/c9602ec9-7f27-45eb-9c9d-8dda71c22afc) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes m to my will be committed automatically to this repo.

 **Use your preferred IDE**